FernandoMatiasGonzalez/Predicting-Lead-Conversion-ML/README.md

 - **Continuous Improvement:** Embrace a culture of constant evolution, monitoring model performance and refining strategies to stay ahead of the curve.

 ## Elevate Your Lead Conversion Strategy
-Join us on this journey as we unlock the true potential of lead conversion in the dynamic landscape of EdTech.
-Together, let's propel TechLever+ in the digital realm.
+Come along with us as we uncover the full potential of lead conversion in the ever-evolving landscape of EdTech.
+Together, we can propel TechLever+ to unparalleled success in the digital realm.